mlinxfeld/foggykitchen_tf_oci_course/README.md

 ### LESSON 9 - VCN remote peering

-This is the last lesson I will move *FoggyKitchenVCN2* content (including subnet and BackendServer to another region (eu-amsterdam-1).
-In this case we need to build Dynamic Routing Gateways (DRG) for both VCNs and interconnect them with Remote Peering Connection (RPC).
-We also need to established some additional policies to let this interconnection work.
+This is the last lesson in this course.
+In this lesson I will move *FoggyKitchenVCN2* content, including subnet and BackendServer to another region (eu-amsterdam-1).
+In this case I need to build Dynamic Routing Gateways (DRGs) for both VCNs and interconnect them with Remote Peering Connections (RPCs).
+I also need to establish some additional policies to let this interconnection work.
 From functional perspective cross-region connection will work as the local one from the lesson 8.
-We will be able to access Backend server with SSH from DBSystem server or webservers.
+We will be able to access Backend server with SSH from DBSystem server and additonally from webservers.

 ![](LESSON9_vcn_remote_peering/LESSON9_vcn_remote_peering.jpg)